4 Things We Can Learn from Retailers Using the CORTIX™ Platform

 To counter this trend, retailers are scrambling to protect the foot fall in their brick and mortar chains.
 Keeping customers at the center, they want to create a seamless shopping experience where all enablers are directed towards helping the customers make desired sales.

 The retail space is designed, and the infrastructure is developed towards creating a great experience for customers.
 Whether it is product mix, location of the product stack and cash registers in the design, promotions, branding, etc. in the front, or warehouse, supply chain, IT systems, etc. in the background, retailers want to put together a seamless and cohesive consumer centric environment.

 In the US alone, 657,000 commercial spaces spend almost $21 billion in energy costs.
 38% of these costs are claimed by the retail spaces’ heating and cooling systems.
 Hence, retailers are giving more and more importance towards lighting, heating, cooling, and other consumer comfort related parameters.

-The goal is to use machine learning and AI-driven intelligent analytics to achieve consumer comfort, employee safety and energy cost optimization.
+The goal is to use artificial intelligence and AI-driven intelligent analytics to achieve consumer comfort, employee safety and energy cost optimization.

 The CORTIX™ platform powers energy management services by EcoEnergy Insights

 From the onset, EcoEnergy Insights has always focused on providing a world class energy management service to clients.

 A great differentiator is the context-based approach which makes the core of the solutions, and a highly intelligent CORTIX AI and IoT Platform that is used by analysts and domain experts, with a track record of saving millions of dollars in energy by enabling data-driven decision making.